 - Coordination of various needs assessment/orientations, institutional testing/ pre academic trainings (PAT) programmes and cohort building/ leadership training programmes.

 - Placement of Fellows-Elect in appropriate academic institutions in collaboration with IFP’s Placement Partners: The British Council, Institute of International Education (IIE), NUFFIC plus pre-departure preparations including visa processing and flight arrangements.

-- Monitoring of fellows in collaboration with IIE, which consist of closely following their academic progress, ensuring their stipends and other contract funds are sent on time, timely renewal of contracts as well as their general welfare.
+- Monitoring of fellows in collaboration with IIE, which consisted of closely following their academic progress, ensuring their stipends and other contract funds were sent on time, timely renewal of contracts as well as their general welfare.
 Repatriation arrangements and re-entry issues.

-- Post Fellowship activities include supporting the fellows after their academic programmes to resettle back at home to pursue their career goals.
-Ford Foundation recognizes the importance of supporting and motivating the fellows to come back to their homelands to promote issues of social justice.
-In view of this a proposal is under review for funds to support national and regional associations alumni as well as networks that will help them achieve the aims for which they were awarded this fellowship.
-AAU will be coordinating Alumni activities in West Africa.
+- Post Fellowship activities included supporting the fellows after their academic programmes to resettle back at home to pursue their career goals.
+Ford Foundation recognized the importance of supporting and motivating the fellows to come back to their homelands to promote issues of social justice.
+In view of this a proposal was under review for funds to support national and regional associations alumni as well as networks that will help them achieve the aims for which they were awarded this fellowship.
+AAU coordinated Alumni activities in West Africa.

 - Outreach/Announcements of the fellowship, Screening/Short-listing, Interviews and Endorsement of candidates for the fellowship.

-To date over 300 Fellows have been selected from the West African sub region and are studying in countries such as Britain, Canada, France, Switzerland, South Africa and the United States of America.
+Over 300 Fellows were selected from the West African sub region and studied in countries such as Britain, Canada, France, Switzerland, South Africa and the United States of America.
 Of these Fellows 200 have technically completed their studies and about 150 have already returned to the sub region as at September 2008.